eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 To install it after a successful build:

-Depending on the installation location, you may need an administrator privileges.
+Depending on the installation location, you may need administrator privileges.

 .. code-block:: bash